 Commercial Food Storage Plans

 Buyers should beware of commercial food storage plans.
 Advertising may be misleading so be sure you understand exactly what you are getting.
-There are some great benefits to some of these plans such as a long shelf life, a variety of freeze-dried foods, and simple preparation.
+There are some great benefits to some of these plans such as long shelf life, a variety of freeze-dried foods, and simple preparation.

 We noticed one bucket that boasted 3 servings a day for 30 days.
 Not 3 meals, 3 servings!
 Check out the calorie content and clearly understand what you are really purchasing.
 This bucket provides the necessary calories for a week, not a month.
 Unless you looked a little deeper, you may have been fooled into thinking you had a month’s supply.